squinkylabs/Demo/README.md

 # Demo

-This repo contains a VCV Rack plugin which implements one (or more) VCV RAck synthesizer modules.
+This repo contains a VCV Rack plugin which implements a few VCV Rack synthesizer modules.
 It is intended more as a demonstration for how to make VCV plugins than an actual useful synthesizer module.

 ## Prerequisites